-Melon is a juicy refreshing treat for us humans, but is it a suitable treat for your canine companion?
+Melon is a juicy refreshing treat for us humans, but can dogs eat melon?

 A great choice of fruit for your dog’s treat are melons.
 Watermelon, honeydew and cantaloupes are all safe options for your dog.
 Just remember the following things.